microsoft/finops-toolkit/docs-mslearn/best-practices/networking.md

 <!-- markdownlint-disable-next-line MD025 -->
 # FinOps best practices for Networking

-This article outlines a collection of proven FinOps practices for networking services.
+This article outlines proven FinOps practices for networking services.
+They focus on cost optimization, efficiency improvements, and resource insights.

 <br>

 ## Azure Firewall

+The following sections provide Azure Resource Graph (ARG) queries for Azure Firewall.
+These queries help you gain insights into your Azure firewall resources and ensure they're configured with the appropriate settings.
+By analyzing usage patterns and surfacing recommendations from Azure Advisor, you can optimize your Azure firewall configurations for cost efficiency.

 ### Query: Azure firewall and firewall policies analysis

-This Azure Resource Graph (ARG) query analyzes Azure firewalls and their associated firewall policies within your Azure environment.
+This ARG query analyzes Azure firewalls and their associated firewall policies within your Azure environment.
 It specifically targets firewalls with a premium SKU tier and verifies that the configurations in their associated firewall policies are utilizing the premium features.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources